How to Ask for Time Off for a Funeral (10 Templates)

 Dear [Manager],

 I am writing to formally request bereavement leave.
 My grandfather, John Smith, passed away last night in [location].
-I am requesting bereavement leave to return to [location] and make funeral arrangements beginning October 1 through October 9.
-I won’t need additional time off as paid vacation time.
+I am requesting bereavement leave to return to [location] and make funeral arrangements from Oct.
+1 through Oct.
+9. I won’t need additional time off as paid vacation time.

 Despite the unfortunate circumstances, I remain committed to this organization and my position.
 I will do my best to complete the projects I’m working on before my bereavement leave.
 Mike Jones has agreed to handle my usual obligations during my absence.
 If you need to reach me while I’m away, please send an email to [your personal email] or text my cell phone at [your cell phone number].